manishbista28/anonvotelib/README.md

 2. User Requirements:

     Each of the users have a private key corresponding to the public key registered on the server.
-For a user to prove his identity to the server, he needs to provide or prove knowledge of secret identifying information (e.g. passwords).
-These identifiers themselves need to be refreshed periodically to alleviate the risk of potential compromise.
-So, the user generates a new 16 byte secret key and its Pedersen commitment to publish it to the server which is done through mutually authenticated channel.
-After publishing, the server holds the tuple (Public Key, Pedersen Commitment of Ephemeral Key, Total Voting Weight) for its list of voters.
+For a user to prove his identity to the server, he needs to provide or prove knowledge of secret identifier (e.g. passwords).
+So the user, at first, generates a 16 byte ephemeral secret key and provides its Pedersen commitment to the server.
+This can be done through mutually authenticated channels.
+With this, the server will now hold the tuple (Public Key, Pedersen Commitment of Ephemeral Key, Total Voting Weight) for its list of voters.

-    To provide further detail on how this commitment publishing can be done: the server provides a unique secret value encrypted with the user's public key.
-The corresponding user will decrypt and obtain this unique secret value.
-The user will now provide the server with its Pedersen commitment, its public key and the unique secret value encrypted with the server's public key.
-The server after decrypting the response ascertains the authenticity of the response and publishes the Pedersen commitment under the user's name.
-This mutual authentication is not part of this library and something the client and server applications should implement.

 3. User generates Authentication Credential.